mosn/layotto/docs/en/start/trace/trace.md

 ![img.png](../../../img/trace/trace.png)

-## Metric
+## 2. Metrics

 Layotto's metric reuses mosn's metric, and connects to prometheus.
-An example of metric configuration is provided in [runtime_config.json](https://github.com/mosn/layotto/blob/main/configs/runtime_config.json), follow the above steps to start layotto After that, you can read the metric information through the following command:
+An example of metric configuration is provided in [config_standalone.json](https://github.com/mosn/layotto/blob/main/configs/config_standalone.json), follow the above steps to start layotto After that, you can read the metric information through the following command:

 ```shell
 curl --location --request GET 'http://127.0.0.1:34903/metrics'